Future Library project: Contributors

 The Future Library Trust's committee of trustees make a new selection annually based on the criteria "outstanding contributions to literature or poetry, and for their work's ability to capture the imagination of this and future generations".
 Umberto Eco and Tomas Tranströmer, both deceased as of 2016, were previously considered as potential contributors.
-All other authors approached by Paterson have accepted the invitation.
+All other authors approached by Paterson are believed to have accepted the invitation.